A cordless power mop is like a hand-held one, but uses a water system and a mopping motor to do the work for you.

 Simplicity

 Or, in this case – not.
-Many cheaper cordless mops are nothing more than a pair of spinning “fluffy’ pads with no, or rudimentary, water delivery and no water removal system.
+Many cheaper cordless mops are nothing more than a pair of spinning “fluffy’ pads with no, or rudimentary, water delivery and no wastewater removal system.
 These are terrible for large areas as the pads quickly become dirty and less effective.

 Ease of use